Study: Google has interfered in U.S. elections 41 TIMES!

 And, MRC found, from 2008 through February 2024, the web behemoth "has utilized its power to help push to electoral victory the most liberal candidates, regardless of party, while targeting their opponents for censorship."

 Samples: Barack Obama over John McCain in 2008, Obama over Mitt Romney in 2012.
-And refusing to correct a "Google bomb" that smeared Rick Santorum at a time he was a leader, wnd when it used "its algorithm to exclude autofill results that were potentially damaging to Hillary Clinton in 2016.
+And refusing to correct a "Google bomb" that smeared Rick Santorum at a time he was a leader, and when it used "its algorithm to exclude autofill results that were potentially damaging to Hillary Clinton in 2016.

 Fox reported, "Other examples cited by the MRC include disabling Tulsi Gabbard’s Ads account just as she became the most searched candidate following the first Democratic Party primary debate in 2020, suppressing news critical of Biden, concealing most Republican campaign websites for the 12 competitive Senate races in 2022, and aiding Biden in 2024 by 'burying in its search results the campaign websites of every one of his significant opponents.'"